Inflatable Sex Doll of the Wastelands

-Inflatable Sex Doll of the Wastelands (荒野のダッチワイフ, Kōya no Datchi Waifu) aka Dutch Wife of the Wasteland and The Dutch Wives of the Wild, originally released as Horror Doll (恐怖人形, Kyōfu Ningyō), is a 1967 Japanese pink film written and directed by cult filmmaker Atsushi Yamatoya, starring the first "Queen" of pink film, Noriko Tatsumi, and with music by the noted jazz pianist, Yōsuke Yamashita.
+Inflatable Sex Doll of the Wastelands (荒野のダッチワイフ, Kōya no Datchi Waifu) aka Dutch Wife of the Wasteland and The Dutch Wives of the Wild, originally released as Horror Doll (恐怖人形, Kyōfu Ningyō), is a 1967 Japanese pink film written and directed by cult filmmaker Atsushi Yamatoya, starring the first "Queen" of pink film, Noriko Tatsumi, and with music by the jazz pianist Yōsuke Yamashita.

 Synopsis

 A wealthy real estate investor receives a film showing the rape and murder of his girlfriend.
 He hires a private detective, and shows him the film—which he criticizes for its poor cinematography—so that the detective can find the criminals and bring them to justice.
-The detective discovers that the woman is not dead, but doesn't inform his employer because the detective has romantic intentions towards her as well.
+The detective discovers that the woman is not dead, but does not inform his employer because the detective has romantic intentions towards her as well.
 His search leads him to a warehouse in the wastelands, filled with flies and sex dolls modeled on the woman.
 A gunshot is heard and the detective is engaged in target practice in the desert with the realtor.
 The realtor says he has a case he would like to be investigated, which returns the film to the first scene.